sage-code/maj/nouns.md

 **gender:**

 In Maj, nouns do not have a specific ending for genre.
-You can use an adjective:

 * maqo Kania = male dog
 * fimo Kania = female dog